mrkrd/cochlea/README.rst

 Cython
 Pandas

-matplotlib (optional, for demos) docopt (optional, for the command line scripts) mrlib (optional, for demos and stats)
+matplotlib (optional, for examples) docopt (optional, for the command line scripts) mrlib (optional, for examples and stats)